popolo-project/popolo-spec/specs/vote-event.md

 <h1 id="standard-reuse">2.
 Standard reuse</h1>

 Few specifications exist for vote events, and few legislatures publish vote data in a machine-readable format.
-Schema.org and Parliamentary Metadata Language terms are retained from the [inventory of terms](/appendices/terms.html#VoteEvent).
+Dublin Core, Schema.org, and Parliamentary Metadata Language terms are retained from the [inventory of terms](/appendices/terms.html#VoteEvent).

 <h1 id="classes-and-properties">3.
 Classes and properties</h1>